guaix-ucm/megaradrp/doc/auxiliary.rst

 Requirements
 ++++++++++++
-This mode requires having the focal-plane cover configured (at least one of the sides should be open; both in the case of the SCB), the instrument shutter open, to configure the VPH mechanism to select the grating to be used, to set the instrument mode to use, to move the focusing mechanism to the pre-defined focus position for specific VPH of choice, to expose a certain time and to
+This mode requires having the focal-plane cover configured (at least one of the sides should be open), the instrument shutter open, to configure the VPH mechanism to select the grating to be used, to set the instrument mode to use, to move the focusing mechanism to the pre-defined focus position for specific VPH of choice, to expose a certain time and to